Project 4: Scheme Interpreter (Challenge Version)

 You can also use the debugging print feature in OK by writing

 print("DEBUG:", x)which will produce an output in your terminal without causing OK tests to fail with extra output.

 Read-Eval-Print.
 The interpreter reads Scheme expressions, evaluates them, and displays the results.

 scm> 2 2 scm> (+ 2 3) 5 scm> ((lambda (x) (* x x)) 5) 25

-The starter code for your Scheme interpreter can successfully evaluate the first expression above, since it consists of a single number.
-The second (a call to a built-in procedure) and the third (a computation of 5 squared) will not work just yet.
+The starter code for your Scheme interpreter will not work on these expressions (a single number, a call to a built-in procedure, and a computation of 5 squared) just yet.